Distance measures in gravitational-wave astrophysics and cosmology: Introduction

 Furthermore, there are some characteristics of GW astronomy that are fundamentally different from ``traditional'' electromagnetic (EM) astronomy, and this means that quantities used to summarize EM telescopes need to be adjusted for GW telescopes~\footnote{In many ways GW astronomy is closer to radio astronomy, where the signals are coherent and beam patterns must be incorporated.
 See the discussion below.}.
 Quantities such as magnitude limit, sky brightness, B-band luminosity, and Vega magnitudes need to be replaced.

 One particularly important distinction between optical and GW telescopes is their differing sky response.
 GW telescopes are sensitive to sources on the entire sky, although the sensitivity varies greatly depending on the particular sky location.
-The average distance {to which a GW telescope can detect a given source} varies greatly depending on where the source is on the sky {\em relative to the detector}\/ (i.e., as measured in the detector [i.e., Earth!] frame, not a fixed location on the sky).
-The quantities we propose below take this antenna pattern sensitivity into account.
+The average distance {to which a GW telescope can detect a given source} varies greatly depending on where the source is on the sky {\em relative to the detector}\/ (i.e., as measured in the \cg{detector frame}, not a fixed location on the sky).
+The quantities we propose below take this antenna pattern sensitivity into account. \cg{In Section~\ref{sec:def}, we provide the definitions of the quantities and report the values of these quantities with two different sensitivity curves.
+In Section~\ref{sec:diff}, we compare the differences of these quantities.
+In Section~\ref{sec:howto}, we further explain why cosmology plays a role in the definition of the distance measure.
+We summarize in Section~\ref{sec:summary}.}